 Is a double major better than a major and a minor?

 Not necessarily.
-Both can be strong depending on how you engage with each subject and how it fits into your overall story.
+Both can be strong depending on how you engage with each subject.

 Will colleges expect me to complete both majors if I mention them?